TRUBA-HPC/Belgeler/source/education/pytorch/cnn.rst

 ..
 Our model is going to take the image data tensors and process them through convolutional layers and pooling layers.
 Afterwards, we will take the data through linear layers to finally acquire scores for the classes we would like to predict from.
 First we will demonstrate the convolutional layer as well as the pooling layer, then, we will build the complete neural network model by inheriting from the ``torch.nn.Module`` class.

 Modelimiz, görüntü veri tensörlerini alacak ve bunları evrişim katmanları ve havuz katmanları aracılığıyla işleyecektir.
-Daha sonra, tahmin etmek istediğimiz sınıflar için verileri doğrusal katmanlardan alacağız ve son puanları elde edeceğiz.
+Daha sonra, tahmin etmek istediğimiz sınıflar için verileri doğrusal katmanlardan alacağız ve son skorları elde edeceğiz.
 Bu bölümde, önce evrişim katmanını ve havuzlama katmanını göstereceğiz, ardından ``torch.nn.Module`` sınıfından miras alarak tam sinir ağı modelini oluşturacağız.

 Evrişimsel katmanlar
 -------------------------------------------

 ..
 Convolutional layers take multi-dimensional data and use a convolution to produce a multi-dimensional output.
 The example below demonstrates the first convolutional layer we will use in our model.
 However, in the example below, we use an input image of the dimensions 9x9 instead of 32x32 for clarity.
 The layer trains a 5x5 filter that will go over each group of 5x5 pixels in the image and transform them into a single pixel in the output.
 In addition, the filter will use the three colours (channels) of each pixel in the input and produce 6 output channels for each pixel in the output.

 Evrişimsel katmanlar çok boyutlu verileri alır ve çok boyutlu bir çıktı üretmek için bir evrişim kullanır.
 Aşağıdaki örnek, modelimizde kullanacağımız ilk evrişimsel katmanı göstermektedir.
 Ancak, aşağıdaki örnekte, netlik için 32x32 yerine 9x9 boyutlarında bir giriş görüntüsü kullanıyoruz.
 Katman, görüntüdeki her 5x5 piksel grubunun üzerinden geçerek ve bunları çıktıda tek bir piksele dönüştürerek 5x5'lik bir filtre eğitir.
 Ayrıca filtre, girişteki her pikselin üç rengini (kanalını) kullanacak ve çıktıdaki her piksel için 6 çıkış kanalı üretecektir.

 .. image:: res/conv.png